pvinod445/Pokemons-using-Graphql-and-React/README.md

 Fork this repository and create your own exercise!

 ## Steps to Run the project
+- Clone the project
-Open terminal and follow the following steps
+- Open terminal and follow the following steps
 ```
 $ cd backend
 $ npm install